-There are nights during the week when my brain does not want to have to come up with something to fix for dinner.
+Are there nights during the week when your brain does not want to have to come up with something to fix for dinner.
 It’s so easy to pick up something already prepared and warm it up.
 It’s not just coming up with something, but then just the effort of making it and cleaning up afterwards when I just want to veg out in front of the TV.

-If you’re having one of those nights, just tell yourself, I can make a fabulous dinner that kids and adults will love and it will only take me 10 minutes, 1 pan and you just have to chop a shallot.
+If you’re having one of those nights, just tell yourself, I can make a fabulous dinner that kids and adults will love and it will only take me 10 minutes and 1 pan, and you just have to chop a shallot.
 Hello to cast iron skillet chicken with olives and grapes!

 This recipe is so simple but the combination of sweet grapes and salty olives with roasted chicken thighs is brilliant.
 What’s even better is that grapes are always available in the grocery so winter or summer, you’ll have a dinner you can make without wasting any brain power.

-If you enjoy fruit with chicken, then you might like chicken with pears, or want to add some sweet potatoes, try this easy sheet pan chicken and sweet potatoes recipe.
-If you love skillet chicken recipes, then check out lemon chicken with roasted potatoes.
+If you enjoy fruit with chicken, then you might also like chicken with pears, or try adding some sweet potatoes for an easy sheet pan chicken and sweet potatoes recipe.
+Skillet chicken recipes are the best, whether you’re adding lemons and roasted potatoes or carrots and wine.

 - This dish comes together quickly with very little effort